 Understanding Domestic Violence Penalties in Wellington, MO

-- First-Degree Domestic Assault: Attempting to kill or causing extreme injury—a Class A felony (up to life) or Class B felony (up to 15 years).
+- First-Degree Domestic Assault: Attempting to kill or causing serious physical injury—charged as a Class A or Class B felony punishable by up to life in prison.

 - Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.